Hero-Solutions/connector-resourcespace-meemoo/README.md

 ## Preparation

-You need to provide a database to use with the connector, this is used to store export jobs and their status, download URL and expiry date.
+You need to provide a database to use with the connector, this is used to store MD5 file checksums to prevent duplicate offloads, export jobs with their status and download URL's with their expiry date.
-A table must be present in this database, called 'exports', according to the following schema:
+Two tables must be present in this database, called 'file_checksums' and 'exports', according to the following schema:
 ```
+CREATE TABLE `file_checksums` (
+    `file_checksum` CHAR(32) NOT NULL,
+    `resource_id` INT UNSIGNED NOT NULL,
+    PRIMARY KEY(file_checksum)
+);
 CREATE TABLE `exports` (
     `publisher` VARCHAR(255) NOT NULL,
 	`id` VARCHAR(255) NOT NULL,